klartext/unrule/README.md

 The inner window is **ins** (for inside) pixels wide.
 The left and right outer windows are each **stretch** pixels wide.

+At the moment, the output is a black-/white image.

 # Preconditions